-- Participant contributions are 100% immediately vested, but matching contributions may be subjected to a vesting schedule.
+Participant contributions are 100% immediately vested, but employer (e.g., matching) contributions may be subjected to a vesting schedule.

 After the first employee is permitted to participate, the employer must extend the offer to participate to all employees of the organization.
 The employer may exclude certain employees from the plan:

-- Traditional contributions (that is, not Roth contributions) are made before taxes are deducted, which means that income taxes are not paid at the time of investment.
-Instead, taxes are paid when the money is withdrawn, including on any earnings.
+Traditional contributions are made before taxes are deducted, which means that income taxes are not paid at the time of investment.
+Instead, taxes on both contributions and earnings are paid when the money is withdrawn.